fr0der1c/Readform/README.md

 1. To run this program in Docker, you can use the following command in your terminal:
     ```commandline
+     mkdir -p data && \
+     docker pull fr0der1c/readform:latest && \
+     docker ps -q --filter "name=^readform$" | xargs -r docker stop && \
-    docker run --restart=always -d -p 5000:5000\
+     docker run --rm --name readform -d -p 5000:5000 -v ./data:/var/app/data fr0der1c/readform:latest
-        -v [your-local-empty-path]:/var/app/data fr0der1c/readform:latest
     ```
-   The `-v` parameter is used to bind a local directory to the application's data directory within the Docker container.
-This is crucial for persisting data and maintaining states, such as articles saved to the Reader.
-However, if you're only interested in a quick functionality test, it's acceptable to omit this part.
 2. Visit http://localhost:5000 and configure Readform via web UI.
    ![Readform screenshot](./screenshot.png)
 3. You're all set.
 New articles will now appear in your Reader feed section.
-If you encounter any issues, you can check the logs using the `docker logs [container-id]` command.
+If you encounter any issues, you can check the logs using the `docker logs readform` command.
 As this is a relatively new project, it may contain some bugs.
 If you notice any abnormal logs, crashes, or partial content, please don't hesitate to submit an issue!

 ## FAQ
 ### Is a subscription required for using this program?